Eric-HanGyeongSoo/AutoConformingCodableProtocol/README.md

 }
 ```

-select from `let id: Int` to `let isGood: Bool`
+Drag and select from `let id: Int` to `let isGood: Bool`

-And Editor > SourceEditorExtension > SourceEditorCommand
+Then Editor > SourceEditorExtension > SourceEditorCommand

 ```Swift
 struct Example: Decodable {